Valley View Center: History

 In mid 2012, the mall began a new effort to create an artistic community.
 Dubbed "The Gallery at Midtown and Artists Studios," the wings remaining open were occupied by local artists' studios, galleries, and other creative groups.

 Beginning December 2016, demolition of the mall site was slated to begin (exceptions were made at the time for AMC Valley View 16, Sears, and the studios for radio stations KBFB and KZMJs) and the surrounding real estate was set to be redeveloped into a mixed-use development that would be called Dallas Midtown.
 Much of these redevelopment plans have yet to come to fruition due to various conflicts.
 Demolition was temporarily halted in 2017, with the only locations demolished being a former parking garage and the space formerly occupied by Sanger-Harris/Foley's/Macy's, as the planned redevelopments stalled due to separate legal conflicts, zoning, and the loss of public sector incentives from the City of Dallas.

 In May 2017, The Gallery and Studios were closed indefinitely.
 During 2017, each radio station closed their respective spaces and relocated to new, different locations.
 On July 16, 2017, the longest running anchor, Sears, closed its location, making AMC Theatres the only remaining anchor in operation and the only portion of the original mall site remaining accessible to the public.

 In February 2019, the remaining tenants in the corridor to the former Sears and AMC Theatres were forced to vacate before the end of March 2019.
 In May 2019, with the former JCPenney and former Dillard's halfway through demolition, the former Sears corridor was blocked off from public access and was being prepared for demolition, with one entrance that was left open to allow public access to the AMC Theatres as a result of closure of the entrance by the former Sears site.
-The former sites of JCPenney, Macy's, Dillard's, Sears, and the corridors are now closed off from public access, along with the first floor that included the former food court.
-Construction of Dallas Midtown is currently slated for the start of 2020.
+The former sites of JCPenney, Macy's, Dillard's, Sears, and the corridors were then closed off from public access, along with the first floor that included the former food court.

+Construction of Dallas Midtown is currently slated for 2024.